Porting Surreal Engine C++ to WebAssembly

 Tree sort

-Consider the binary search tree schema:
+Let’s consider the binary search tree diagram:

 Derrick Coetzee (public domain)

-It will turn out like this:
+It will look like this:

-2. She has a left branch – 1.
+2. It has a left branch – 1.

-3. Take this number (1)
+3. We take this number (1)

-4. Next, take the vertex 3 (1, 3) itself
+4. Next we take the vertex itself 3 (1, 3)

-6. Left branch of node 6 number 4 (1, 3, 4)
+6. Left branch of node 6 is number 4 (1, 3, 4)

-7. Node 6 itself (1, 3, 4, 6)
+7. The node itself is 6 (1, 3, 4, 6)

 8. Right 7 (1, 3, 4, 6, 7)

-9. Go up to the root node – 8 (1,3, 4 ,6, 7, 8)
+9. We go up to the root node – 8 (1,3, 4,6, 7, 8)

 10. Print everything on the right by analogy

-11. Get the final list – 1, 3, 4, 6, 7, 8, 10, 13, 14
+11. We get the final list – 1, 3, 4, 6, 7, 8, 10, 13, 14

-1. Building a binary search tree
+1. Building a Binary Search Tree

 function Node:new(value, lhs, rhs)